aanders12/CircuitPython/Code <3/Servo/README.md

-capacitative touch assignment code and diagram
+capacitative touch assignment code and diagram ...
+The project was easily understandable and exposed me to if, for, elif, else, statments for python.
+I've gotten a better understanding, and my code comprehension has been improved.